-Mediums of communication are constantly evolving, especially in turbulent times like these.
+Mediums of group communication are constantly evolving, especially in turbulent times like these.
 Gone are the days when you could only meet with your team in person.
 In fact, even before the COVID-19 crisis turned Zoom into our modern-day conference room, most team meetings required video chat.
 According to Buffer’s 2019 State of Remote Work Report, 67% of companies had a remote workforce that made up between 26% and 100% of their entire workforce.

 However, even though these mediums of communication are always changing, the principles of group communication will always stay the same.
 After all, we are, first and foremost, social creatures.
 And the pillars of human psychology haven’t changed since Caesar ruled the Roman Empire.

-As a team leader, facilitating healthy, productive group communication is crucial for building a strong bond between your team members, coming up with the best ideas, and executing them at a high level.
+As a team leader, facilitating healthy, productive communication is crucial for building a strong bond between your team members, coming up with the best ideas, and executing them at a high level.
 To help you build good habits with your team, check out these four science-backed tactics.